swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 {:class="in"}

-You might have noticed that we described what we want out code to do using the `%`-sign.
+You might have noticed that we described what we want our code to do using the `%`-sign.
 This is another plus of writing scripts: you can comment your code to make it easier to understand when you come back to it after a while.